John Hardy (jewelry): History

-Hollie Bonneville Barden joined John Hardy as the Creative Director in 2016 and debuted her first collection for the brand in Fall, 2017.
-After receiving formal training in jewelry design from London’s Central Saint Martin’s College and the Wimbledon School of Art, Hollie held design positions at numerous boutique jewelry brands before working for an internationally renowned high jewelry house within the LVMH portfolio.
-She possesses both an extensive formal training in fine jewelry and an inventive outlook on design.
-Today, she oversees all John Hardy collections, and leads the team of artisans.
+Hollie Bonneville Barden joined John Hardy as Creative Director in 2016 and launched her first collection for the brand in Fall 2017.
+She studied jewelry design at Central Saint Martins and the Wimbledon School of Art.
+Prior to joining John Hardy, she held design roles at several boutique jewelry brands and later worked for a high jewelry house within the LVMH portfolio.
+She currently oversees the development of John Hardy's collections and leads the brand's team of artisans.

-Summer 2016, John Hardy opened its first U.S. boutique in Houston and is scheduled to open the second in Manhattan.
-The building at 118 Prince Street, between Greene and Wooster streets in the SoHo neighborhood, will take up an entire building over three floors.
+Summer 2016, John Hardy opened its first U.S. boutique in Houston.
+The brand opened its second US boutique in Manhattan at 118 Prince Street, between Greene and Wooster streets in SoHo.

-John Hardy has since opened boutiques in Century City, Aventura, South Coast Plaza, The Forum Shops at Caesars Palace alongside premium outlets at Woodbury Commons and Desert Hills.
+John Hardy opened boutiques in Century City, Aventura, South Coast Plaza, The Forum Shops at Caesars Palace alongside premium outlets at Woodbury Commons and Desert Hills.
 Their jewelry can also be found at locations in the Caribbean, Indonesia, Hong Kong, and Korea through major department stores.

 As of April 24, 2019, John Hardy announced the advancement of three executives.
 CEO Robert Hanson became Non-Executive Chairman; Kareem Gahed, who was Chief Revenue Officer, became CEO, and Audrey Finci, who was COO/CFO, became President - COO/CFO.

 On September 14, 2022 Reed Krakoff was appointed Creative Chairman and also Strategic Advisor to L Catterton, John Hardy's majority shareholder and the largest global consumer-focused private equity firm to oversee the creative and artistic direction of the business with a focus on accelerating the growth of the John Hardy brand.